arachnetech/homebridge-mqttthing/README.md

 # Release notes

+Version 1.0.15
++ Allowed Garage Door and Security System target states to be modified outside of HomeKit

 Version 1.0.14
 + Added `turnOffAfterms` to items with an On characteristic like Switch, causing them to turn off automatically after a specified timeout (in milliseconds).